nonnor3/javawebdevproject/README.md

 # Setup

 1. **Set-up**
-   This project uses Node.js and Express.js, which you will need to install.
+   This project uses Node.js, Express.js, and the Dotenv package which you will need to install.
    Make sure you installed Node on your machine.
 Then type this in your terminal: npm install